dragoonDorise/pegasus-android-metadata/README.md

 2 Create a convert.bat file in the very same folder and copy this code inside that create.bat file

     for /r %%i in (_.cue, _.gdi, \*.iso) do chdman createcd -i "%%i" -o "%%~ni.chd"

-3 Execute create.bat, in some hours you'll see how your old ISO roms are now CHD that are so much lighter
+3 Execute create.bat, in some minutes/hours you'll see how your old ISO roms are now in CHD format and that they now take a lot less space.

-## Clean your Mame roms
+## Clean up your Mame roms

 Mame romsets are usually full of clones and roms that we don't want, follow this [guide](https://www.youtube.com/watch?v=GZfoOTckURA) to fix that.